liguowang/cpgtools/docs/source/demo/dmc_glm.rst

                         as covariates (can be categorical or continuous).
                         Sample IDs should match to the "Data file".
   -o OUT_FILE, --output=OUT_FILE
-                        Prefix of the output file.
+                        The prefix of the output file.

 Input files (examples)
 ------------------------